Best Revolver Publishing products in the Non-fiction category

 On this page you'll find a ranking of the best Revolver Publishing products in this category.
 To give you a quick overview, we've already ranked the most important information about the products for you.

-1. Maria Hassabi (2015-2021)
+1. Revolver Publishing Maria Hassabi (2015-2021)

 Since the early 2000s, Maria Hassabi has carved a unique choreographic practice that concentrates on stillness and the in-betweenness of bodies in motion.
-Considering conventions, hierarchies and codes common in theatres, museums, and public spaces, her acclaimed works always reflect the given context of their presentation and are developed in dialogue with a site's unique architecture.
+Considering conventions, hierarchies, and codes common in theatres, museums, and public spaces, her acclaimed works always reflect the given context of their presentation and are developed in dialogue with a site's unique architecture.
 Her live installations reformat the principles of a theatrical performance into an exhibition that spans days, weeks, or months, adapting their duration to the opening hours of the venue.
-At the centre of these works, stillness and deceleration are utilized as both technique and subject, as the performing body oscillates between dance and sculpture, subject and object, live body and still image.
-The setup of the work allows visitors to keep to their usual behaviour within institutions while giving them time to consider the live bodies both as physical entities and still image embedded with multiple references.
+At the center of these works, stillness and deceleration are utilized as both technique and subject, as the performing body oscillates between dance and sculpture, subject and object, live body and still image.
+The setup of the work allows visitors to keep to their usual behavior within institutions while giving them time to consider the live bodies both as physical entities and still images embedded with multiple references.

-3. Tess Jaray.
+2. Revolver Publishing Tess Jaray.
 Thinking on Paper

 Through the process of entirely intuitive drawing, suddenly a line or a shape may take on a meaning that can be developed.
 These drawings are in a way an archaeology of the unconscious mind.
 A way to make discoveries on paper that may be developed into paintings.
 Paul Klee famously spoke about "taking a line for a walk."
 I would take that further and say that for me it's a record of travelling with a pencil.
 (Tess Jaray).

-4. User's Manual 2.0: Contemporary Art in Turkey 1975-2015
+3. Revolver Publishing User's Manual 2.0: Contemporary Art in Turkey 1975-2015

 User's Manual 2.0: Contemporary Art in Turkey 1975-2015